From PCB Layout to Thermal Simulation: How MDT Devices Handle Heat in 50°C Environments

 Proximity to vehicle engine or exhaust systems

-These challenges are especially critical for: Truck-mounted terminals, forklift tablets, construction vehicle displays, and fleet MDTs.
+These challenges are especially critical for: truck-mounted terminals, forklift tablets, construction vehicle displays, and fleet management MDTs.

 Effective thermal management starts at the PCB level.
-Here are three key strategies:
+Here are three key strategies that separate industrial-grade hardware from consumer electronics:

 1. Component Placement Strategy